 You have to wonder if animals get tired of being outside all the time.
 After all, the weather can be cold and rainy, or hot and humid, and there’s nowhere to charge their phones.
 Well, one swan seems to be ready to move indoors.
-This fellow, nicknamed Percy, has been knocking on a (human) family’s door every day.
+One swan, nicknamed Percy, has been knocking on a (human) family’s door every day.
 He pecks at the door for 4 or 5 hours before giving up.
 What’s more, he’s been doing this every spring for the past 5 years!
 Maybe he’s just got the wrong address.

 Wee ones: Can you knock on a door or a table 3 times?
 How about 5 times?
 7 times?
 Count as you knock!